RadeonOpenCompute/ROCm_Documentation/Current_Release_Notes/Current-Release-Notes.rst

 -  Third-party tools such as collectd integration

-For more information, refer the Radeon Data Center API Guide at
+For more information, refer the ROCm Data Center Tool API Guide (Alpha Release) at

 *Add doc link*